webcomponents/webcomponents.github.io/src/documents/polyfills/index.html.md

   - [WeakMap](https://github.com/Polymer/WeakMap).
 Shim for ES6 WeakMap type.
   - [Mutation Observers](https://github.com/Polymer/MutationObservers).
 Efficiently watch for changes in the DOM.

-**Note**: A lighter `webcomponents-lite.js` build is included with the default download package including support for just Custom Elements and HTML Imports if you don't require Shadow DOM.
+**Note**: A lighter `webcomponents-lite.js` build is included with the default download package including support for just Custom Elements and HTML Imports.
+This is useful if you don't require Shadow DOM in your application.
 You can [generate](https://github.com/WebComponents/webcomponentsjs#manually-building) custom builds supporting any combination of Web Component features too.

 ## Installation & usage

 To start using these features today, first download `webcomponents.js` using Bower:

-    bower install --save webcomponents/webcomponentsjs
+    bower install --save webcomponentsjs

 Then, include `webcomponents.js` as you would any other script:

-    <script src="bower_components/webcomponents/webcomponents.js"></script>
+    <script src="bower_components/webcomponentsjs/webcomponents.js"></script>

 Alternatively, you can install the Web Component polyfills using [npm](http://npmjs.org):